-Retail Card program agreements typically have contract terms ranging from approximately five to ten years.
+Our program agreements typically have contract terms ranging from approximately three to ten years.
 Many program agreements have renewal clauses that provide for automatic renewal for one or more years until terminated by us or our partner.
 We typically seek to renew the program agreements well in advance of their termination dates.
+Some program agreements are subject to termination prior to the scheduled termination date by us or our partner for various reasons.
+See Termination below for additional information.